Participate

 Content

 We’re looking for graphics related content – new rendering techniques, things that work in practice, and adjacent topics.
 This can be from content authoring tools, driver or platform holders, game developers or movie industry.
-See our 2024 archive for ideas.
+See our 2024 archive and 2025 archive for ideas.
 For vendor specific talks (i.e. ones which only apply to a single platform for example), we kindly ask you to look at sponsored sessions.

 It’s ok to talk about products that are already shipping – we don’t require the talk to cover novel ideas only, but we discourage re-submitting already given talks elsewhere unless there are substantial updates to the content.
 We’re not an academic conference with strong peer-review and proceedings – if you have novel ideas that haven’t been tried out in practice, we strongly encourage you to submit to a more research related conference.
 If you are an academic and have ideas that are immediately applicable to games or other applications, GPC can be a great way to spread your ideas to practitioners in the field.